 - Syrinx (a fluid-filled cavity within the spinal cord or brainstem): laminectomy and placement of a syringosubarachnoid stent to divert the CSF out of the central canal.

 - In utero surgical repair has been practised in several centres in the USA for many years.
-The Management of Myelomeningocele Study (MOMS) has now evaluated this in a controlled trial and shown short-term benefits for the newborn, including 50% reduction in the need for hydrocephalus shunting and significant improvement in spinal neurological function.
+The Management of Myelomeningocele Study (MOMS) has shown short-term benefits for the newborn, including 50% reduction in the need for hydrocephalus shunting and significant improvement in spinal neurological function.

 - Associated motor and sensory problems, particularly lower-limb.